 What is Web Application Firewall (WAF)?

-In general, a firewall can filters traffic based on IP addresses and ports but it is not be possible to detect intrusions like whether an unwanted protocol is trying to bypass the firewall.
-So, we need to understand application layer protocols like HTTP, FTP, DNS etc. and filter traffic based upon that.
+In general, a firewall can filter traffic based on IP addresses and ports but it is not possible to detect intrusions like whether an unwanted protocol is trying to bypass the firewall.
+So, we need to understand application layer protocols like HTTP, FTP, DNS, etc., and filter traffic based on that.
 That’s why, web Application Firewalls are developed.

 Features of Web Application Firewall